interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 This flow refers to the user's **browser** and the user's **provider**, [defined above](#terminology).

-- The user navigates their browser to a webpage.
+- The user's agent navigates a webpage.
-- The browser sets `document.monetization` to an Object which implements [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
+- The user's agent sets `document.monetization` to an Object which implements [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget).
-- The browser sets `document.monetization.state` to `pending`.
+- The user's agent sets `document.monetization.state` to `pending`.
-- The browser looks for the Web Monetization `<meta>` tags ([specified below](#meta-tags)).
-The `<meta>` tags MUST NOT be inserted dynamically using client-side Javascript.
+- The user's agent observes the `<head>` and looks for a Web Monetization `<meta name="monetization">` tag ([specified below](#meta-tags)).
+  - There MUST be only one `<meta name="monetization">` tag at any given time
   - The `<meta>` tags MUST be in the `<head>` of the document.
+  - The `<meta>` tags MUST be in the top level window (i.e. not inside an iframe)

+- Below is repeated for every semantically (consider `meta.content = meta.content`) new  `<meta name="monetization">` tag seen for the life of the page:
-  - If the Web Monetization `<meta>` tags are malformed, the browser will stop here.
-The browser SHOULD report a warning via the console.
+  - If any of the Web Monetization `<meta>` tags are malformed, the browser will stop here.
+The user's agent SHOULD report a warning via the console.
-  - If the Web Monetization `<meta>` tags are well-formed, the browser should extract the Payment Pointer.
+  - If the Web Monetization `<meta name="monetization">` tag is well-formed, the browser should extract the Payment Setup Endpoint ([Payment Pointer](../0026-payment-pointers) or [SPSP](../0009-simple-payment-setup-protocol) Url).

+  (TODO: This would imply that when dynamically injecting multiple meta tags (in the sense of others than `<meta name="monetization">`, it would require careful ordering so as to be operating on the information defined by the set of tags as a whole, removal with document.head.querySelectorAll('meta[name^="monetization"]'), then adding the name="monetization" tag last)

+  )

-  - The browser will generate a fresh UUID (version 4) and use this as the Request ID from this point forward. **This Request ID MUST be unique per page load**, not per browser, session nor site.
+  - The user's agent generates a fresh **random** UUID (version 4) and uses this as a Monetization ID.
+This MUST be regenerated upon dynamic changes to the meta tags and MUST be unique per page load in order to avoid user tracking.
-- The browser passes these payment details to the user's provider (see [Payment Handler Flow](#payment-handler-flow)).
+  - The user's agent passes these payment details to the user's provider (see [Payment Handler Flow](#payment-handler-flow)).
-- The provider resolves the payment pointer and begins to pay.
+  - The provider resolves the Payment Setup Endpoint and begins to pay.
 The provider MAY be acting from a different machine from the user.
-Cookies and session information MUST NOT be carried with any requests made to resolve the Payment Pointer, with the exception of the Request ID.
+Cookies and session information MUST NOT be carried with any requests made to resolve the Payment Setup Endpoint, with the exception of the Monetization ID.
-  - On the SPSP query to resolve the Payment Pointer, a `Web-Monetization-Id` header is sent, containing the Request ID.
+    - On the SPSP query to resolve the Payment Setup Endpoint, a `Web-Monetization-Id` header is sent, containing the Monetization ID.
 The server running the web-monetized site may use this to associate future requests by the user with their payments.
+(TODO: spell out the privacy concerns inherent in this design)
     - With the `destination_account` and `shared_secret` fetched from the SPSP query, a STREAM connection is established.
 A single STREAM is opened on this connection, and a positive SendMax is set.
     - The provider SHOULD set their SendMax high enough that it is never reached, and make payment adjustments by limiting throughput.
   - Once the STREAM connection has fulfilled an ILP packet with a non-zero amount, the provider notified the browser, and the browser dispatches an event on `document.monetization`.
 Payment SHOULD continue.
     - The user's agent sets `document.monetization.state` to `started`.
 This MUST occur before the `monetizationstart` event is fired.
     - The event's type is `monetizationstart`.
-The event has a `detail` field with an object containing the Payment Pointer and the Request ID ([specified below](#monetizationstart)).
+The event has a `detail` field with an object containing the Payment Setup Endpoint and the Monetization ID ([specified below](#monetizationstart)).
     - The user's agent also emits a `monetizationprogress` ([specified below](#monetizationprogress)) event from `document.monetization`, corresponding to this first packet.
 If there are no listeners the event MAY NOT be emitted.
-- Payment continues until the user closes/leaves the page.
+  - Payment continues for the lifetime of a given meta tag (or semantically equivalent)
     - The provider MAY decide to stop/start payment at any time, e.g. if the user is idle, backgrounds the page, or instructs the browser to do so.
-  - If the STREAM connection is severed, the provider will redo the SPSP query to the same Payment Pointer as before with the same Request ID.
-The browser MUST NOT re-process the `<meta>` tags.
+    - If the STREAM connection is severed, the provider will redo the SPSP query to the same Payment Setup Endpoint as before with the same Monetization ID.
+The user's agent MUST NOT re-process the `<meta>` tags.
     - Each time a packet with a nonzero amount is fulfilled, the provider notifies the browser, and the browser emits an event on `document.monetization`.
 The event's type is `monetizationprogress`.
 The event has a `detail` field containing the details of the packet ([specified below](#monetizationprogress)).
 If there are no listeners the event MAY NOT be emitted.
+    - When a stream is closed the `document.monetization.state` MUST be set back to 'pending'

 ### Payment Handler Flow